IsaacSchemm/Crowmask/README.md

     * Pull the post from Weasyl
     * If the post was posted over 24 hours ago, backdate it
     * If the fields we care about have changed, or if the post is deleted:
         * Update or delete our copy
         * Add outbound activities
+- [ ] User Cacahe Refresh
+    * If the post is cached:
+        * If the post is at least 24 hours old and the cache is less than an hour old, keep it
+        * If a cache refresh was performed on this post within the last 5 minutes, keep it
+    * Pull the user from Weasyl
+    * If the fields we care about have changed:
+        * Update or delete our copy
+        * Add outbound activities